-Management has assessed the effectiveness of Otis' internal control over financial reporting as of December 31, 2023.
+Management has assessed the effectiveness of Otis' internal control over financial reporting as of December 31, 2024.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
-Management concluded that based on its assessment, Otis' internal control over financial reporting was effective as of December 31, 2023.
-The effectiveness of Otis' internal control over financial reporting, as of December 31, 2023, has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which is included herein.
+Management concluded that based on its assessment, Otis' internal control over financial reporting was effective as of December 31, 2024.
+The effectiveness of Otis' internal control over financial reporting, as of December 31, 2024, has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which is included herein.

-(Reg gistrant)
+OTIS WORLDWIDE CORPORATION (Registrant)

-by: /s/ JUDITH F. MARKS
+/s/ JUDITH F. MARKS

-Judith F. Marks

-Chair, President and Chief Executive Officer
+Judith F. Marks Chair, President and Chief Executive Officer

-by: /s/ ANURAG MAHESHWARI

-Anurag Maheshwari
+/s/ CRISTINA MÉNDEZ

-Executive Vice President and Chief Financial Officer
+Cristina Méndez Executive Vice President and Chief Financial Officer

-by: /s/ MICHAEL P. RYAN
+/s/ MICHAEL P. RYAN

-Michael P. Ryan

-Senior Vice President and Chief Accounting Officer
+Michael P. Ryan Senior Vice President and Chief Accounting Officer